 The Honor Roll, which is in heavy brass with black and red lettering, contains the names of churchmen, of which number nine made the great sacrifice.
 Hung in a prominent place on the south wall, the Honour Roll harmonises well with the dignified beauty of the Church.

-[Note: The Mort family built All Saints Anglican Church as a memorial to Thomas Sutcliffe Mort and his first wife Theresa.
+Note: The Mort family built All Saints' Anglican Church as a memorial to Thomas Sutcliffe Mort and his first wife Theresa.
 His second wife laid the foundation stone in 1880.
-All Saints was designed by renowned architect Edmund Blacket in the Gothic Revival style.]
+The church was designed by renowned architect Edmund Blacket in the Gothic Revival style.

 To the Glory of God